mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 For commands that create or modify complex data structures, the use of configuration files is preferred over flag options.

 Note: we are experimenting with a generator, make sure to try it out in [tools/cli-generator](./tools/cli-generator/)

+### API Interactions

+Atlas CLI and MongoDB CLI use [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas/) and [go-client-mongodb-ops-manager](https://github.com/mongodb/go-client-mongodb-ops-manager/) to interact with Atlas or Ops Manager/Cloud Manager.
+Any new feature should first update the respective client.

 #### How to define flags: